Tag: Lio

 ELECTRONIC SYSTEM Flight To Venus (1977)

-Dan Lacksman went out as the instrumental project ELECTRONIC SYSTEM with ‘Coconut’ being the first long player in 1973.
-It included covers of ‘La Bamba’ and Giorgio Moroder’s ‘Son Of My Father’.
-Taking the latter’s lead on the sixth album ‘Disco Machine’, ‘Flight To Venus’ was a slice of throbbing electronic disco which THE CHEMICAL BROTHERS later sampled for use on ‘Star Guitar’.
+For more experimental but melodic instrumentals, Lacksman went out as THE ELECTRONIC SYSTEM with ‘Coconut’ being the first long playing release in 1973.
+As well as the jolly title track, it notably included covers of ‘La Bamba’ and Giorgio Moroder’s ‘Son Of My Father’.
+Taking the latter’s lead on the sixth album ‘Disco Machine’, ‘Flight To Venus’ was a magnificent slice of throbbing electronic disco which THE CHEMICAL BROTHERS later sampled for ‘Star Guitar’.

 Available on the ELECTRONIC SYSTEM album ‘Disco Machine’ via Omega International